top of page

 Jesus himself says "No one takes my life away from me.
 I give it up of my own free will" (John 10:18).
 Jesus Christ humbled himself, took the form of a servant, and laid down his life voluntarily, not as a form of submission.
 Jesus states, "I and the Father are one" (John 10:30).
 Teaching that Jesus came after the Father, is not of the same substance as God, and is fully submissive would take away Jesus's deity.

 The Trinity is a picture of equals working together: Creator, Redeemer, and Sustainer.
-Redefining it to show headship power and meek submission is promoting a view of human relationships that is more concerned with hierarchy and less concerned with love and service; more concerned with worldly power and less concerned with biblical truth.
+Redefining it to show headship power and meek submission promotes a view of human relationships that is more concerned with hierarchy and less concerned with love and service; more concerned with worldly power and less concerned with biblical truth.
 Redefining the Trinity to fit with a human goal for male hierarchy opposes God's goal for mutuality, serving one another, loving one another, and working together towards joint goals.
 That is a model of the Trinity I can get behind for marriage and families.

 Elaine Ricker Kelly Author is empowering women with Christian fiction about women in the Bible and early church and Christian blogs about women in leadership, church history and doctrine.
 Her books include: